When it rains, it pours. And it has stormed in 2020. Especially for small businesses.

 SMBs have been hit harder by the economic impact of the pandemic than mid-sized and enterprise companies.
 And the data seems to be changing on the daily.
 In such a tumultuous business climate, it's hard to get reliable, accurate statistics about the impact of the COVID-19 on small businesses.

-We've pulled together some data from some of the leading authorities for small businesses to help you understand how to pandemic is truly affecting small businesses, and how they can weather the storm.
+We've pulled together some data from some of the leading authorities for small businesses to help you understand how the pandemic is truly affecting small businesses, and how they can weather the storm.